Impacted by Unexpected Federal Funding Changes?

 Technical Support

-Grantees also receive additional funds earmarked for technical assistance, subject matter expertise, or other support of their choosing, along with a Federal Funding Readiness Assessment and tailored accounting support
+Grantees may also receive additional funds earmarked for technical assistance, subject matter expertise, or other support of their choosing, along with a Federal Funding Readiness Assessment and tailored accounting support

 “Meyer Memorial Trust is excited to work alongside partner foundations on this initiative, a joint response to meet multiple needs of frontline rural, tribal, and underserved communities.
 The Federal Readiness & Leverage Fund will contribute to meaningful change in under-resourced areas, advancing Meyer’s mission to accelerate racial, social and economic justice for the collective well being of Oregon’s lands and peoples.”